-It is important to consider rickettsial infection in acutely unwell patients who recall having been “bitten by something” and/or have travelled to an endemic area.
+Rickettsial diseases are important to consider in acutely unwell patients who recall having been "bitten by something" and/or have travelled to an endemic area.

 Epidemic typhus (Rickettsia prowazekii) is now rare but may occur in situations of mass crowding, poverty, famine, and war where there is an increased risk of human body louse infestation.

 Doxycycline is the drug of choice for treatment in all patients.

 The SFG consists of many species, about 20 of which can cause human infection.
-Different species occur in geographically different parts of the world: for example, Mediterranean spotted fever caused by Rickettsia conorii and Queensland tick typhus caused by Rickettsia australis.
+Different species occur in geographically different parts of the world: for example, Mediterranean spotted fever caused by Rickettsia conorii and Queensland tick typhus caused by R australis.
 The SFG are mainly tick transmitted.
 See our separate Rocky Mountain spotted fever topic for detailed information on this condition.